Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: GlucoNet Architecture

 Due to high fluctuations in $HFFD$, we need to propose a complex model to forecast high-frequency blood glucose levels.
+For forecasting high-frequency glucose fluctuations, GlucoNet employs the encoder block of a Transformer architecture.
+Only the encoder is used, as the supervision setting of the forecasting task does not require an autoregressive decoder.
+The encoder comprises multi-head self-attention, position-wise feed-forward sublayers, normalization layers, and residual connections, enabling the model to capture both short-term and irregular variability.
+In contrast, the low-frequency component is modeled using a compact CNN-LSTM network, which specializes in extracting long-term physiological patterns.
 The Transformer, developed by Google, introduced a novel approach to sequence modeling by replacing the traditional RNN structure with self-attention~\cite{vaswani2017attention}.
 By considering self-attention, Transformers addresses the potential issues in RNN regarding long-sequence dependencies and inefficiencies in backpropagation through time.
 In order to maintain the order of elements in a sequence, the Transformer uses positional encoding, especially for time-dependent tasks.
 Therefore, this adaptation makes it suitable for time series applications such as blood glucose monitoring, where tracking important temporal features can enhance the detection of irregular glucose levels ~\cite{lee2023glucose}.
 The Transformer is made up of the encoder and the decoder.
 The encoder transforms input data into a set of contextual representations using self-attention followed by a multi-layered feed-forward network to capture complex relationships across the sequence.
 Afterward, the output from the encoder is fed to the decoder, which generates an output sequence.
 This process involves self-attention to identify relevant aspects of the generated output.
 Taking advantage of these capabilities, in this study, we used the Transformer to forecast high-frequency fluctuations in blood glucose, which is hard to predict due to the rapid and unpredictable changes in glucose levels.
 We modified this design for our forecasting model and framed it as a supervised learning task.
 Specifically, we eliminated the decoder and only utilized the encoder for data representation learning.
 The overall Transformr architecture used for this study is shown~\ref{fig:transformer}.
-However, the complexity of transformers makes these models unsuitable for real-time applications such as forecasting blood glucose.
+However, the complexity of transformers makes these models are unsuitable for real-time applications such as forecasting blood glucose.